 In September 2018, Amazon made its interest in the insurance market in India even more clear when it filed with the country’s Registrar of Companies to begin selling its own health, life, and general insurance products.
 In March 2019, Amazon received its corporate agent license from the Insurance Regulatory and Development Authority of India, clearing the way for the company to proceed further.

 According to Morgan Stanley Research, Amazon’s long-term top line is 2-3X more exposed to emerging markets than rival Alibaba’s.
 Amazon is aggressively entering emerging markets to expand, but also to pilot and take a deeper role in developing new financial services products.

 These markets are attractive because of rapid mobile internet adoption, a lack of legacy infrastructure, and a growing number of the population entering into the middle class.
 Two of the most notable markets where this is taking place today are India and Mexico.

-Growing India is core to Amazon’s broader market strategy and the company has verbally committed to investing $7B in the country (up from a $5B commitment it laid out in 2016).
+Growing India is core to Amazon’s broader market strategy and the company has reportedly invested $6B of the $7B it verbally committed to the country (up from a $5B commitment it laid out in 2016).